asinacio/asinacio.github.io/_pages/about.md

   <p class="about-intro">
-    I'm an experimental particle physicist, and I have a particular fascination with things that are <em>there, but are difficult to see.</em>
+    I'm an experimental particle physicist, and I have a particular fascination with things that are there, but are difficult to see.
   </p>

   <p>